microsoft/MixedRealityToolkit-Unity/Documentation/Input/Gaze.md

 ### How get the current gaze target

-This sample shows how to get the current game object that is targetted by the user gaze.
+This sample shows how to get the current game object that is targeted by the user gaze.

 ```csharp
 void LogCurrentGazeTarget()